Give Your AI Agents Their Own Phone Numbers

 - Dedicated number per agent—isolate credentials so compromise doesn't cascade

-- REST API and MCP server—automate provisioning, poll for SMS, and extract OTPs programmatically
+- Hosted MCP and REST API—automate provisioning, poll for SMS, and extract OTPs programmatically

 - Shared inbox + notifications for team visibility when manual intervention is needed